ucsb-cs56-projects/cs56-games-flood-it/W18_proj00.md

   If it’s based on Ant, Are there targets that need descriptions?
 Is there old legacy JWS stuff that needs to be removed?
 (More on this below).
   It it’s based on Maven or Gradle, is there sufficient documentation in the README.md that someone new to those tools has the information they need to get started?

+The project is based on Ant and there are descriptions for all of the targets.
+However there are some old JWS stuff that would need to be removed.

 (g) (20 pts) An assessment of the current “issues”.
 Are there enough issues that you could earn 1000 points by working on this project?
 Are the issues clear in terms of what the expectations are?